harrycresswell/harry/content/uses.md

 I use [FreeAgent](http://fre.ag/44clni8a)* as my accounting software and have done since working with my accountants (they include a free subscription).
 FreeAgent makes it very easy to create invoices and manage expenses.
 If you run your own business in the UK and you’re not using a digital accounting tool, then checkout Freeagent.

-My business is insured by [With Jack](https://withjack.co.uk/), who protect freelance creatives in the UK, set up as sole traders or limited companies.
+My business is insured by [With Jack](https://withjack.co.uk/).
+They protect freelance creatives in the UK who are set up as either sole traders or limited companies.

 I use [Starling](https://www.starlingbank.com/referral?code=rkNWmT)* as my UK business bank account.

 I use [Wise](https://wise.com/invite/u/harryc454)* to collect payments in foreign currencies from international clients.
 With Wise you can set up a local bank account and receive payments much faster than with a domestic bank account.

+I recently made the switch from [Mailchimp](https://mailchimp.com/) to [Brevo](https://www.brevo.com/) for my personal newsletter.
+I recommend Brevo to my european clients, so it makes sense that I’m using the same tool.
+We also use Brevo at [ERYN](https://studioeryn.com/), it has a partnership program so it’s agency friendly.

+For the [Practical Hugo](https://practicalhugo.com/) mailing list I’m currently using [Buttondown](https://buttondown.email/).
+However, I’m considering moving it over to Brevo so all my lists are in one place.

 [Gumroad](https://gumroad.com/) is the tool I use to handle online payments for things like fonts or themes.